Graham Norton quits show he’s presented since 2011

-Graham Norton quits Virgin Radio show after 13 years: ‘I want my weekends back’
+Graham Norton quits radio show after 13 years: ‘I want my weekends back’

 Norton revealed the reason for his decision during latest episode